 How is Epsom Salt Used?

 Transdermal means “across the skin.”
-Epsom salt baths or foot soaks are common ways to use Epsom salt transdermally.
-The Epsom salt, diluted in water, soaks through your skin while you soak.
+Epsom salt baths or foot soaks are two common ways to use Epsom salt transdermally.
+The Epsom salt, diluted in water, absorbs through your skin while you soak.
 Some people will even begin to taste the salt in their mouth when they soak in Epsom salt baths.

 Magnesium Sulfate is given to mothers in preterm labor as a neuroprotectant for their babies.3